-Chase pops into the base with a newspaper from New Zealand that he obtained somehow, despite being in that country.
+Chase pops into the base with a newspaper from New Zealand that he obtained somehow, despite being in that country after looking for the best movers for coming to New Zealand for months.
 The lead headline questions UFOs, with a picture of one of Sledge’s drop ships.
 This leads the group to hop on a plane and head to Chase’s home country of New Zealand to investigate.
 There they find Albert Smith, the man that took the pictures of the UFOs.

 When a purse snatcher steals a woman’s purse, the Rangers chase after him, only to find the snatcher was captured by none other than the Purple Ranger.
 The new Ranger runs away, only to get stopped by Meteor, a new monster.
 The Rangers save him, and he reveals himself to be Albert, who has been using his powers to stop petty crimes around the city.
 Albert reveals that he bonded with the Energem when he saved a little girl during a mountain expedition.

 Later, the Rangers find Meteor, along with a newly revived Ice Age and Sting Rage, who want to steal all 7 of their Energems.
 Unfortunately Albert is too scared to fight, and must be saved by Tyler.
 Albert admits his stories were fabricated.
 The other Rangers defeat Meteor, but the monster is enlarged with the Magna Beam.
 They begin the fight with the Dino Charge Megazord Tri-Ankylo Formation while Tyler continues to protect Albert.
 When Tyler gets his leg frozen by Ice Age, Albert helps him back to the forest.
 He then tricks the monsters into one of his bigfoot traps and breaks the ice on Tyler’s leg.